yetianmed/subcortex/README.md

 ### Behavior

    Decompose high dimensional behavioral data into 5 dimensions using independent component analysis (ICA).
-The resulted independent components are provided in MATLAB format (.mat) and spreadsheet(.xlsx).
+The resulted independent components are provided in the form of a spreadsheet (individual x behavioral dimensions).